 “It’s actually magic that you don’t have to hardcode values,” Seth says of his iOS implementation.

-Using Avo functions with the Avo CLI tools made implementation foolproof.
+Using Avo Codegen with the Avo CLI tools made implementation foolproof.